2 Oct – 19 Nov 2017

 “A lesson in modern history, The Ice Road is a piece of theatre that will be hard to forget.
 It’s raw, honest and brutally good.”
 Weston Super Mum

-Ice Road, written by Sharon Clark (The Stick House, The Biting Point, Plow) and directed by Kate Hewitt (winner of the JMK Award; FAR AWAY, Young Vic) features projection mapping by Limbic Cinema (The Stick House, Glastonbury Festival, Roni Size New Forms Tour, In Between Time - Dawn), film by Jack Offord (The Stick House, Bristol Old Vic, Liverpool Everyman & Playhouse) and an original score by Timothy X Atack (Sleepdogs).
+Ice Road, written by Sharon Clark (The Stick House, The Biting Point, Plow) and directed by Kate Hewitt (winner of the JMK Award; FAR AWAY, Young Vic) features tattoo animation by Limbic Cinema (The Stick House, Glastonbury Festival, Roni Size New Forms Tour, In Between Time - Dawn), film by Jack Offord (The Stick House, Bristol Old Vic, Liverpool Everyman & Playhouse) and an original score by Timothy X Atack (Sleepdogs).
 The show is designed by award-winning Conor Murphy (The Stick House, Royal Opera House, Royal Swedish Opera), with lighting by Ben Pacey (The Stick House) creative technology by Tom Metcalfe, and script development by Tanuja Amarasuriya.

 Jacob’s Wells Baths, Bristol, BS8 1DZ

 Tue – Sat, 6.30pm & 8.30pm/Sun 19 Nov, 6.30pm & 8.30pm - £18.50/£16.50 concs

 Please note that this performance is promenade (the audience walks through the performance) so will not be seated.
 If you require a seat, or have any specific access requirements, please advise box office when booking.
 The venue is wheelchair accessible, but access is limited, so we will need to know if you require a wheelchair ticket when you book.